robhabraken/advent-of-code-2024/README.md

 ### Performance metrics

 Each puzzle solution is executed 100 times, excluding the time taken for reading the input file from disk and printing the answer to the console.
-To account for .NET startup time and potential outliers, I calculate the average (mean) execution time after removing the slowest and fastest measurements.
+To account for .NET startup time and potential outliers, I calculate the average (mean) execution time after removing the slowest and fastest measurement.
 In cases where multiple solutions are implemented for a single puzzle, the table displays the metrics for the fastest or most optimal solution.

 ### Legend